cipherstash/sqltk/README.md

-# sqlparser-ast-toolkit
+# sqltk

 This crate is an extension for the [`sqlparser`](https://crates.io/crates/sqlparser) crate to support semantic analysis and transformation of arbitrary SQL.

-At its core, `sqlparser-ast-toolkit` provides a replacement [Visitor](https://en.wikipedia.org/wiki/Visitor_design_pattern) implementation that addresses a shortcoming of the implementation provided by `sqlparser`.
+At its core, `sqltk` provides a replacement [Visitor](https://en.wikipedia.org/wiki/Visitor_design_pattern) implementation that addresses a shortcoming of the implementation provided by `sqlparser`.

 `sqlparser`'s Visitor does not provide callbacks for every node type - which means it is not useful for any workload which requires whole-of-AST analysis.